lee-michellej/globi_msomAndsciChecklists/README.md

 Datasets used in this analysis are listed below.

 1. Bee traits for checklist species - coloration_NEW.csv

+A file that includes color patters of bees coded by Yolanda Diao from bee images.

 2. Bee traits for checklist species - size.csv

+A file of bee size as reported in (citations)

 3. Bee traits for checklist species - sociality.csv
 4. Globi-names-not-in-discoverlife - Sheet1 2022 04 01.csv
 5. SCI checklist and phenology - SCI checklists and phenology - Seltmann 2022 04 01.csv